omckenn37/Engineering_4_Notebook/README.md

 ### Quadratic Solver
 #### Description
-In this assignment, we created a calculator to find the roots for any given quadratic.
+In this assignment, we created a [quadratic calculator](https://github.com/omckenn37/Engineering_4_Notebook/blob/main/Python/quadratic_solver.py) to find the roots for any given quadratic.
 The program either returns two real roots or returns that there are no real roots.

 Here is a screenshot of this program in action: